mathhobbit/EditCalculateAndChart/README.md

 <br/>sh imm
 <br/>sh link

 and it will build the application.
-The script "ecc" will run it.
+Edit the script "ecc" that will run it.

 On MS Windows run cmd and use the respective *.bat files.